bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

         await Bitmark.get(bitmarkId);
     ```

 <br>
 <br>

 ## Registering Bitmark Certificates using the Bitmark CLI

 The Bitmark CLI allows users to register Bitmark Certificates by submitting the transactions to its connected node, and then broadcasting to the network.

 <br>

 > The basic structure of a Bitmark CLI command:
 >   `bitmark-cli [global-options] command [command-options]`

 <br>

-> The Bitmark-CLI determines which network the command will be sent to by the global option `--network` with the following possible values
+> The Bitmark CLI determines which network to send the command by using the global option `--network` (abbreviation: `-n`).
+Option values:
 >
 >* `bitmark`:  the live network which uses live BTC or LTC to pay for the transactions.
 >
 >* `testing`:  a network for testing newly developed programs, it uses testnet coins to pay for transactions.
 >
 >* `local`: a special case for running a regression test network on the loopback interface.

 <br>